swiftbird07/IRIS-SOAR/README.md

 **IRIS-SOAR** is a modular SOAR implementation written in Python.
 It is designed to be a companion to DFIR-IRIS that uses playbook automation and is able to load integrations to other services.

-Check out the Usage section for information on how to setup and use the project.
+Install istruction can be found [here](https://github.com/maof97/IRIS-SOAR/wiki/Installation-and-Setup).

+Check out the "How it works" wiki page [here](https://github.com/maof97/IRIS-SOAR/wiki/How-it-works) to get a detailed explanation how IRIS-SOAR works on a high level.

 Want to contribute?
 Nice!
-Check out the Contributing page for more information.
+Check out the Contributing wiki page for more information.

 ## IRIS-SOAR features